Walter Winchell: Winchellism and Winchellese

-Winchell's colorful and widely imitated language inspired the term "Winchellism," meaning "any word or phrase brought to the fore by the columnist Walter Winchell" or his imitators.
-An etymologist of his day said, "there are plenty of ... expressions which he has fathered and which are now current among his readers and imitators and constitute a flash language which has been called Winchellese.
-Through a newspaper column which has nation-wide circulation, Winchell has achieved the position of dictator of contemporary slang."
-His use of slang, innuendo and invented euphemisms also protected him from libel accusations.
+Winchell's colorful and widely imitated language inspired the term "Winchellism."
+An etymologist of his day said, "Winchell has achieved the position of dictator of contemporary slang."
+His use of slang, innuendo, and invented euphemisms also protected him from libel accusations.

-Winchell invented his own phrases that were viewed as slightly racy at the time.
-Some of the expressions for falling in love used by Winchell were: "pashing it", "sizzle for", "that way", "go for each other", "garbo-ing it", "uh-huh"; and in a similar vein, "new Garbo, trouser-crease-eraser", and "pash".
-Some Winchellisms for marriage are: "middle-aisle it", "altar it", "handcuffed", "Mendelssohn March", "Lohengrin it", and "merged".
+Winchell invented phrases viewed as slightly racy at the time.
+Some of the expressions for falling in love Winchell used were "pashing it", "sizzle for", "that way", "go for each other", "garbo-ing it", "uh-huh"; and in a similar vein, "new Garbo, trouser-crease-eraser", and "pash".
+Some Winchellisms for marriage are "middle-aisle it", "altar it", "handcuffed", "Mendelssohn March", "Lohengrin it", and "merged".

-In a pejorative sense, "Winchellism" may also refer to scandal-mongering or sensationalistic libel.